-Throughout the course you will have opportunities to practice all five student learning outcomes and to get feedback from your Instructor, TAs, and from your peers.
+Throughout the course, you will have opportunities to practice all five student learning outcomes and to get feedback from your Instructor, TAs, and from your peers.
 Feedback will be verbal and written.
 All students are expected to attend every class session and to actively participate in the course discussions.
 The expectation is that everyone will participate in these discussions by keeping up with course readings and contributing to the class discussion.
 Students will be graded on their class participation and discussion of assigned readings, and their written and poster assignments.
+Please recall that grades are earned, they are not given.
 The requirements/assignments are as follows: